-The guidelines describe the framework and guidelines applying to the management of SpareBank 1 SMN's credit portfolio.
-This applies to the distribution of responsibilities and roles in connection with the measurement and reporting of portfolio risk and profitability as well as measures suited to managing the portfolio within the framework defined in the credit strategy and credit policy.
+The guidelines describe the framework and policies governing the management of SpareBank 1 SMN's credit portfolio.
+They distribute responsibilities and roles with respect to measuring and reporting portfolio risk and profitability in the portfolio as well as measures suited to managing the portfolio within the framework defined in the credit strategy and credit policy.